Multi-Task Learning in Natural Language Processing: An Overview: MTL Architectures for NLP Tasks

 \section{MTL Architectures for NLP Tasks}

-Most research literatures focus on the design of MTL architectures for NLP tasks.
+The architectures of MTL models depend on the characteristics of the indented tasks as well as the design of the base models.
+When training generative models on instruction following, people usually train the entire model and focus more on data curation.
+We refer interested readers to another survey paper on instruction tuning \cite{zhang2023instruction}.
+In this work, we mainly focus on reviewing MTL architectures with task-specifc trainable parameters.

 Based on how the relatedness between tasks are utilized, we categorize MTL architectures into the following classes: parallel architecture, hierarchical architecture, modular architecture, and generative adversarial architecture.
 The parallel architecture shares the bulk of the model among multiple tasks while each task has its own task-specific output layer.
 The hierarchical architecture models the hierarchical relationships between tasks.
 Such architecture can hierarchically combine features from different tasks, take the output of one task as the input of another task, or explicitly model the interaction between tasks.
 The modular architecture decomposes the whole model into shared components and task-specific components that learn task-invariant and task-specific features, respectively.
 Different from the above three architectures, the generative adversarial architecture borrows the idea of the generative adversarial network \cite{gpmxwocb14} to improve capabilities of existing models.
 Note that the boundaries between different categories are not always solid and hence a specific model may fit into multiple classes.
 Still, we believe that this taxonomy could illustrate important ideas behind the design of MTL architectures.